MAT 667, Professor Swift

 Monday: Each of these can be conservative or dissipative.
 This allows a classification of dynamical systems.

-Wednesday, Friday?: We will investigate these ODEs with parameters
+We use Darryl Nester's Slope Field App, Old Interface to investigate these ODEs with parameters

 Newon's Law of Cooling, \(\displaystyle \frac{du}{dt} = -k (u-A)\),